 Some states may impose an entity level tax directly on us.
 For example, Texas enacted legislation in 2006 that amended its franchise tax effective for reports originally due on or after January 1, 2008.
-Under the revised franchise tax, commonly referred to as a margins tax, a REIT may be treated as a "taxable entity" if it has any amount of its assets in direct holdings of real estate, other than real estate it occupies for business purposes, as opposed to holding interests in limited partnerships or other entities that directly hold the real estate.
+Under the revised franchise tax, commonly referred to as a margins tax, the term "taxable entity" does not include a REIT and its qualified REIT subsidiary entities provided that: (A) the REIT holds interests in limited partnerships or other entities that are taxable entities and directly hold real estate; and (B) the REIT does not directly hold real estate, other than real estate it occupies for business purposes.
 If the REIT is treated as a taxable entity, then the tax base is the entity's gross margin, computed as the lesser of (1) 70% of the entity's total revenue or (2) the entity's total revenue less compensation or cost of goods sold, subject to allocation and apportionment under the applicable rules.
 Each prospective investor is advised to consult his or her own tax advisor to determine the state and local tax consequences of this and other entity level taxes that may be imposed on us.